Milpitas, California: Retail

 Milpitas is home to the largest Bay Area enclosed shopping mall (in terms of land area), the Great Mall of the Bay Area.
-The Great Mall is a part of the Simon Property Group and is the biggest mall/outlet shopping center in northern California.
+The Great Mall is a part of the Simon Property Group and is the biggest outlet shopping center in California.
 There are approximately 200 stores in the mall, with a total of 1357000 sqft of retail area.

 Milpitas is also home to the first and largest power center in Santa Clara County, McCarthy Ranch Marketplace, which was built in 1994.

 A large outdoor shopping center called Milpitas Square is west of Interstate 880.
 Another shopping center in Milpitas is The Seasons Marketplace.
 Other Milpitas shopping centers and plazas include Ulferts Center, Milpitas Town Center, Jacklin Square, Parktown Plaza, Beresford Square, and the City Square.

 In the past, Milpitas had a very different culture from that of its modern suburban state.
 As late as the 1950s, Milpitas was an unincorporated rural town with the Midtown district on Main Street as its main center of business and social activities.
 Many old businesses include Main Street Gas (operated by the Azorean Spangler brothers), Smith's Corner Saloon, and Kozy Kitchen.
 The Cracolice Building was one of the oldest commercial buildings in Milpitas and was the site of many political conventions and meetings.
 "As Milpitas Goes, So Goes the State" used to be a popular slogan around the town.
 Most of the land now within modern-day Milpitas's boundaries was used for strawberry, asparagus, apricot, and potato cultivation until the postwar boom during the 1950s and 1960s.